Linaro/lava/doc/v2/pipeline-writer.rst

 all devices and all jobs.

-Equally, a pipeline job submission requires that assumptions are removed in favour of explicit settings.
+Equally, a pipeline job submission requires that assumptions are removed in favor of explicit settings.
 Just because a URL ends in ``.gz`` does not mean that the dispatcher will assume that ``gz`` decompression can be used - this must be specified or no decompression is done at all.